OMUCAI/PyTCT-docs/docs/reference/create.md

     ]
     ```

-3. String State (PyTCT Original)
+3. String-type event and string-type state (PyTCT Original)

     `(exit state: string, event: string, enter_state: string, 'u'[uncontrollable] or 'c'[controllable])`

     !!! note
-        it will not be able to be displayed on AutomatonDisplay after processing such as sync.
+        String-type states cannot be displayed on AutomatonDisplay after being processed by other functions such as sync.

     ```python
     trans: TransList = [